 Balks – No balks called in April, starting May 1st each pitcher gets 1 warning, Playoffs no Warnings.
 Fake to third – throw to first pickoff is allowed.
-No balks called in the Fall season (learning opportunity)
+No Balks called in the Fall Season.

 Slap Bunt/Slashing.
 NOT ALLOWED - Successfully batting a ball, after, in the umpire’s judgment, attempting to feint a bunt, shall be treated as an illegally batted ball.
 Runners return to their bases.
 The batter is out.

-STEALING BASES - Full Leading & Stealing - Head first sliding is NOT ALLOWED.
+STEALING BASES - Full Leading & Stealing - Headfirst sliding is ALLOWED.
 There is no limit to the number of steals, and stealing home is allowed.

 The Ball is always considered live and in play, even after a batter walks.
 Players need to be aware that a runner can steal at ANY TIME, the game is in play.

 Courtesy Runners - are permitted ANYTIME - for Catcher and/or Pitcher OR INCOMING catcher and or Pitcher (not required).
 Runner must be last batted out.